-The group of Australian companies below are the 50 largest companies listed on the Australian Stock Exchange.
-Commonly known as the ASX 50 Index, it is a large capitalization index similar to the ASX20 and ASX200 Shares Index.
-Companies include in the list below are also in the ASX 200.
+The group of Australian companies, commonly known as the ASX 50 Index are the 50 largest companies listed on the Australian Stock Exchange.
+The index is a market capitalization index similar to the ASX20 and ASX200 Shares Index in which the larger the company, the larger its weight in the index.

 Long Term Index Investing